franzhuettinger/pubsub_kafka_py_simple/README.md

 # Apache Kafka Cluster with Docker Compose and Python

 This repository provides a minimal setup for an Apache Kafka cluster using Docker Compose.
-It spins up three Kafka brokers orchestrated by ZooKeeper, along with [Kouncil](https://kouncil.io) as a web interface.
+It spins up three Kafka brokers orchestrated by Apache Kafka Raft, along with [Kouncil](https://kouncil.io) as a web interface.
 You will also find simple Python examples for a producer and a consumer, both using the `confluent-kafka` library.
 A [`uv`](https://pypi.org/project/uv/) virtual environment is used to manage Python dependencies.

 ![System Diagram](kafka_overview.png)